aeksco/movies/README.md

 ---

 ### TO WATCH
+- Heat (C)
+- The Town (C)
+- Tombstone (C)
+- Die Hard (C)
+- Mystic River (C)
+- True Romance (C)
+- Friday (C)
+- John Wick (C)
+- Election (C)
+- Dazed and Confused (C)
+- Apocalypse Now (C)
 - Mission: Impossible
-- Dazed and Confused
-- The Social Network
 - Jerry Maguire
+- Top Gun
+- Edward Scissorhands
+- Heathers
+- Cinema Paradiso
+- Blue Velvet
+- Chinatown
+- Harold and Maude
+- The Graduate
+- Metropolis
+- Do The Right Thing
+- Dead Poet's Society
+- All The President's Men
+- Jaws
+- Planes, Trains, and Automobiles
+- Fast Times at Ridgemont High
+- Munich
+- Lincoln
+- The Goonies
+- Who Framed Rodger Rabbit
+- Rocky
+- Casablanca
+- One Flew Over The Cuckoo's Nest
+- Roman Holiday
+- West Side Story
+- To Kill A Mockingbird
+- The Sound Of Music
+- Moonlight
+- Her
+- Eternal Sunshine of the Spotless Mind
+- Lost In Translation
-- Mystic River
+- E.T.
-- The Town
+- Close Encounters Of The Third Kind
+- Schindler's List
+- Varsity Blues
-- Rounders
+- 48 Hrs
-- Heat
+- Con Air
 - The Fast and the Furious
-- Tombstone
-- Con Air
-- True Romance
-- Taken
-- My Best Friend's Wedding
-- Die Hard
 - Midnight Run
 - Training Day
-- Ocean's 11
 - Michael Clayton
-- Friday
 - Speed
-- You've Got Mail
 - Point Break
 - White Men Can't Jump
 - Any Given Sunday
+- Swingers
 - Asphalt Jungle
 - City of Your Final Destination
 - The Remains of the Day
+- Ocean's 11
+- The Social Network
+- My Best Friend's Wedding
+- You've Got Mail
+- Taken
+- Midnight Cowboy
+- Before Sunrise
+- Boyhood
+- 8 1/2
+- Seven Samurai
+- Mulholland Drive
+- The Good, The Bad, and The Ugly
+- The Piano
+- The Terminator
+- M
+- The Seventh Seal
+- I Am Sam
+- The Verdict
+- Carol
+- Rebel Without A Cause